dchambers/mochito/README.md

   7. Its deep equality checking method doesn't consider an array to be the same as an argument array containing the same items.

-Unfortunately, JsMockito has some downsides too:
+Unfortunately, JsMockito has some downsides too (which Mochito fixes):

   1. It uses lots of global variables rather than allowing you to require a single item.